-- Interest redeemed from Series EE and Series I bonds issued after 1989 may be excluded from income if used to pay for qualified higher educational expenses during the year and other requirements are met for the Educational Savings Bond Program.
-Excludable interest from redeemed U.S. savings bonds used to pay qualified higher education expenses is figured on Form 8815 (PDF), Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989, and shown on Form 1040A or 1040, Schedule B (PDF).
+- Interest redeemed from Series EE and Series I bonds issued after 1989 may be excluded from income if used to pay for qualified higher educational expenses during the year and you meet other requirements for the Educational Savings Bond Program.
+You figure this excludable interest on Form 8815 (PDF), Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989, and show it on Form 1040A or 1040, Schedule B (PDF), Interest and Ordinary Dividends.
 Refer to Publication 550, Investment Income and Expenses, for detailed information.

-A nominee is someone who receives, in his or her name, income or interest that actually belongs to another individual.
-Generally, if you receive a Form 1099 for amounts that actually belong to another person, you are considered a nominee recipient.
-It may be necessary for you to file with the IRS and furnish to the other owners a Form 1099.
-If you received interest as a nominee for the actual owner, you need to show that amount below a subtotal of all interest income listed on Schedule B of Form 1040 or Form 1040A.
-Follow the form instructions for nominees.
-You must prepare a Form 1099-INT (PDF) for the interest that is not yours and give Copy B to the actual owner.
-You must also file a copy of the 1099-INT and a completed Form 1096 (PDF), Annual Summary and Transmittal of U.S. Information Returns, with the Internal Revenue Service Center.
+There are times when you may receive a Form 1099 for interest in your name that actually belongs to someone else.
+In this case, the IRS considers you a nominee recipient and it may be necessary for you to file with the IRS and furnish to the other owners a Form 1099-INT.
+If you are a nominee recipient for the actual owner, see the instructions on Schedule B of Form 1040 or Form 1040A for how to report the interest on your income tax return.
+You must then prepare a Form 1099-INT (PDF), Interest Income, for the interest that is not yours and give Copy B to the actual owner.
+You must also file a copy of the 1099-INT and a completed Form 1096 (PDF), Annual Summary and Transmittal of U.S. Information Returns, with the Internal Revenue Service.
 For more information on these requirements, refer to the Form 1099-INT and 1099-OID Instructions (PDF).